 Welcome to Amare

-The construction of the striking and sustainable complex is progressing at a steady pace.
+The construction of the striking and sustainable complex is nearly completed.
 Amare will have four halls offering room for 3,600 visitors, as well as two restaurants, a convention centre, studios, classrooms, and a large amount of public indoor space which will be available for initiatives by Amare’s occupants, other cultural organisations and the residents of The Hague.

 There’s always something to experience in Amare

 Geesje Prins, Head of Programming at Amare: “Just like in the Zuiderstrandtheater, we will continue to present dance, all styles of music, opera, musical theatre, circus, cabaret and spectacular shows in Amare.
 And for the youngest among us, too.
 We will organise programmes with local communities and will celebrate cultural holidays and festivals with zest.
 And of course there will be more than enough room for our co-residents at Amare: the Residentie Orkest, Nederlands Dans Theater, and the huge musical treasure hoard that comes with the Royal Conservatoire.”

 4 and 5 September is the weekend of UIT Festival The Hague, which means Open House in Amare!
 This will be the first time that the building is open to the public, with exclusive tours.
 Meanwhile, Nieuwe Kerk will offer previews of the new season.
 Then comes Open Festival, from 19 to 21 November: in collaboration with national and international performers and local partners, the four resident companies of Amare present a welcoming opening programme of dance, classical music, pop artists from The Hague, hip hop and a family day.